Component: Form management - Data management

 Advanced tab

-To all data types, the Advanced tab includes the rule settings for the field like: Default value setting, Computed field setting, and Validation rule setting.
-Besides that, to several data types including Array, Enum, and Foreign key, the tab also includes the Related setting section showing the specific information of the data type.
+For all data types, the Advanced tab includes the rule settings for the field, such as Default value setting, Computed field setting, and Validation rule setting.
+In addition, for several data types including Array, Enum, and Foreign key, the tab also includes the Related setting section showing the specific information of the data type.

 Rule settings in the Advanced tab